Here's What Happened at Foo Fighters' Taylor Hawkins Tribute Concert in London

-Over the weekend, the first of two tribute concerts honouring late Foo Fighters drummer Taylor Hawkins took place at London’s Wembley Stadium, with a star-studded lineup that included a Them Crooked Vultures reunion, Brian May and Roger Taylor coming together to play a set of Queen hits, a surprise appearance from Paul McCartney and much more.
+The first of two tribute concerts honouring late Foo Fighters drummer Taylor Hawkins took place at London’s Wembley Stadium on Saturday, 3rd September.
+The event featured a star-studded lineup, including a Them Crooked Vultures reunion, Brian May and Roger Taylor coming together to play a set of Queen hits, a surprise appearance from Paul McCartney and more.

 Watch Dave Grohl Open the Taylor Hawkins Tribute Concert in London

 Following that, the Foo Fighters were joined by Liam Gallagher for a performance of Oasis‘ ‘Rock N Roll Star’.
-Nile Rodgers, Chris Chaney and Omar Hakim covered David Bowie‘s ‘Let’s Dance’ and ‘Modern Love’, joined by Josh Homme for the former and Gaz Coombes for the latter.
+Nile Rodgers, Jane’s Addiction’s Chris Chaney and drummer Omar Hakim covered David Bowie‘s ‘Let’s Dance’ and ‘Modern Love’, joined by Queens of the Stone Age’s Josh Homme for the former and Supergrass’ Gaz Coombes for the latter.

-Other notable moments from the evening included, as mentioned above, Them Crooked Vultures – the trio of Grohl, Homme and Led Zeppelin‘s John Paul Jones – reuniting onstage for the first time in 12 years to perform.
+Them Crooked Vultures – the trio of Grohl, Homme and Led Zeppelin‘s John Paul Jones – reunited onstage for the first time in 12 years to perform ‘Gunman’ from their sole studio album, as well as Queens Of The Stone Age’s ‘Long Slow Goodbye’.

-Queen’s Brian May and Roger Taylor played five Queen songs alongside Grohl and co.
-Those were ‘We Will Rock You’, ‘I’m in Love With My Car’, ‘Under Pressure’ with the Darkness‘ Justin Hawkins, ‘Somebody to Love’ with Sam Ryder and ‘Love of My Life’.
+Queen’s Brian May and Roger Taylor played five Queen songs alongside Grohl and co.: ‘We Will Rock You’, ‘I’m in Love With My Car’, ‘Under Pressure’ (with the Darkness‘ Justin Hawkins), ‘Somebody to Love’ (with Sam Ryder) and ‘Love of My Life’.

+Paul McCartney made a surprise appearance alongside the Pretenders‘ Chrissie Hynde, performing The Beatles ‘Oh!
+Darling’ and ‘Helter Skelter’.

-Foo Fighters closed out the evening with a rendition of ‘Aurora’ with Hakim, ‘My Hero’ – joined by Hawkins’ son, Shane Hawkins – and Grohl performing ‘Everlong’ solo.
-See some of those moments below.
+Foo Fighters closed out the evening with a rendition of ‘Aurora’ with Hakim, ‘My Hero’ with Hawkins’ son Oliver Shane Hawkins, and Grohl performing ‘Everlong’ solo.
 Proceeds from the event, which was broadcast live on TV and YouTube, will be split between Music Support and MusiCares.
 Later this month, on 27th September, a second tribute concert for Hawkins will take place at the Kia Forum in Los Angeles.

 Further Reading